Off to ITV studios in Leeds…

 Having Drew’s partner Gavin present certainly inspired the producers.
 They were interested in how relationships form between family and friends, and the concept of starting a family.
 The producers talked about how they’d love to have the volunteers with them every day, saying that if they considered a trans character storyline they wouldn’t be pigeon-holed into one set of tropes but would develop their personality and background.

 “The people were so friendly and it didnt feel invasive or taboo.
 The questions were very thoughtful and it was just like having a nice friendly chat with your nan…I think it gives me more hope in that [some of] the people who are writing for Emmerdale also wrote the Harley Roy storyline in Coronation Street and it was so beautifully done, that for me I feel they will do trans people justice when it comes to possible storylines…”

 As we started to wrap up, it felt as if new friends had been made.
 The producers shared thoughts on how much more of an understanding they felt they had from just having a conversation with the volunteers and how appreciative they were for the non-judgemental atmosphere and informal nature of the meeting.
 As with every interaction, we encourage participants to keep in touch and we send them the Transgender Primer full of facts about trans issues.
 Media participants go on to share their experience with colleagues, friends and family and this can often lead to new work (from radio documentaries to newspaper features) or ideas in development (from comedy scripts to television programmes).

 You can read about positive outcomes from previous interactions here.
 This particular youth-led interaction could possibly lead to a new storyline in Emmerdale… Simply put, watch this space!

-If you work in the media and are interested in coming on an interaction or hearing more about the project, please contact us: email@example.com and 0207 3244790.
+If you are interested in coming on an interaction or hearing more about the project, please get in touch.